SreekuttyM/SR-WeSplit/README.md

 # SR-WeSplit

-Share the amount easy and equally among groups
+This app is to easily share the amount easy and equally among groups